Tiv people: Language

 The Tiv people have always had their history in oral tradition and have had all the Tiv people to speak the language.
 There is no evidence of an ancient script or write up of the language.

 The first reference to the language was by Sigismund Koelle in 1854 from freed slaves in Sierra Leone according to his study Polyglotta Africana.

-The Tiv language classification has been debated as either semi-Bantu or bantu.
+The language's classification has been debated as either semi-Bantu or bantu.
 Even though, Sir Johnston Harry H. classified it in 1919 and later Talbot P. Amaury in 1926 as Semi-Bantu, Roy Clive Abraham together with the South African missionary, Rev W. A. Malherbe in 1933 classified it as bantu after making a complete linguistic study of the language.
 Abraham stated that the language vocabulary of the Tiv people and the East African Nyanza group have a lot of similarities.

 Society and culture

 Religion and culture

 The Tiv are predominantly Christians.
 Christianity dates back to 1911 when the first Dutch missionaries from Dutch Reformed Church of South Africa arrived at the Tiv village in Katsina-Ala local government of Benue State called Sai.
 They established the N.K.S.T.
-There are other Tiv beliefs such as akombo, tsav, etc.
+There are other Tiv practices such as akombo, tsav, etc.